-- PARE meeting (Pupil At Risk of Exclusion) with Head of Key Stage or SLT. - 6-week Behaviour for Learning contract is signed by pupil and parent + 6-week Head of Key Stage or SLT monitoring, reviewed at the end of each week and discussed with parents. - If the report is not working, Managed move 2. - \ Following an unsuccessful Managed Move, pupils will complete a placement for up to 6 weeks in the Purple Zone.
+- PARE meeting (Pupil At Risk of Exclusion) with Head of Key Stage or SLT. - Completion of Behaviour Improvement Plan (BIP) is signed by pupil and parent - School may advice a Managed Move or use of directed offsite provision

+Following an unsuccessful Managed Move, pupils will complete a placement for up to 6 weeks in the Purple Zone.

+Final Contract